-- a) Transmits a fixed frequency reference to all connected antennas. - b) Measures the round trip phase difference between the transmitted fixed frequency reference and its reflection from the ATF located in the secondary focus of all connected antennas. - c) Transmits the System domain clock in the form of a PPS signal on the fibers to all connected antennas.

-- d) Amplifies the PPS signal along the propagation path as needed, depending on the length of the fiber connection.
-The amplification equipment will be housed in repeater huts and antennas along the way. - e) Receives the PPS signal at the antenna pedestal and reflects it back through the propagation path to the central location. - f) Measures and reports the round-trip time delay between the central distribution point and pedestal for all connected antennas. - g) Generates an estimated (proxy) System domain clock PPS at the antenna by adjusting the Antenna received PPS with the measured round-trip time delay. - h) Generates an Antenna domain clock from the received frequency reference by dividing the frequency reference by its frequency to produce a PPS.
-The Antenna domain clock is transmitted to the DBE where it is used for time stamping the astronomical signal data. - i) Measures and reports the difference between the proxy System domain clock and the Antenna domain clock. - j) Synchronizes the Antenna domain clock with the proxy System domain clock on command of the MCL system.
+- a) Transmits a fixed frequency reference to all connected antennas. - b) Measures the round trip phase difference between the transmitted fixed frequency reference and its reflection from the ATF located in the secondary focus of all connected antennas. - c) Transmits the System domain clock in the form of a PPS signal on the fibers to all connected antennas. - d) Amplifies the PPS signal along the propagation path as needed, depending on the length of the fiber connection.
+The amplification equipment will be housed in repeater huts and antennas along the way. - e) Receives the PPS signal at the antenna pedestal and reflects it back through the propagation path to the central location. - f) Measures and reports the round-trip time delay between the central distribution point and pedestal for all connected antennas. - g) Generates an estimated (proxy) System domain clock PPS at the antenna by adjusting the Antenna received PPS with the measured round-trip time delay. - h) Generates an Antenna domain clock.
+The Antenna domain clock is a PPS that is synthesized as an integer multiple of the sampling clock intervals.
+It is aligned with the RTD PPS at the "Re-synch epoch" which is coordinated across the array at intervals TBD.
+The Antenna domain clock is transmitted to the DBE where it is used for time stamping the astronomical signal data. - i) Measures and reports the difference between the proxy System domain clock and the Antenna domain clock. - j) Synchronizes the Antenna domain clock with the proxy System domain clock on command of the MCL system. - k) Provides a PTP functionality to the Antenna subsystems.
+Note that FIB supplies the infrastructure (fiber network and switches), while RTD specifies and configures the network.